SimonAltmannshofer/CarND-Capstone/README.md

 ```

 #### Controller Tuning
-To determine the power-ratio of the car a simple motion model was fitted to a recorded-dataset during manual driving.
+To determine the power-ratio of the car a simple motion model was fitted to a recorded-dataset (manual driving).

 ![Motion Model][motion_model]